Which type of muscle tissue is striated and under voluntary contr... | Study Prep in Pearson+

 1

-Step 1: Understand the types of muscle tissue in the human body.
-There are three main types: skeletal muscle, cardiac muscle, and smooth muscle.
+Step 1: Understand the characteristics of muscle tissue types.
+There are three main types: skeletal, cardiac, and smooth muscle, each with distinct features.

-Step 2: Identify the characteristics of skeletal muscle.
-Skeletal muscle is striated, meaning it has a striped appearance under a microscope, and it is under voluntary control, meaning we can consciously control its movements.
+Step 2: Identify which muscle tissues are striated.
+Striated muscles have a banded appearance due to the arrangement of actin and myosin filaments.
+Both skeletal and cardiac muscles are striated.

-Step 3: Recognize the features of cardiac muscle.
-Cardiac muscle is also striated but is involuntary, meaning it contracts without conscious control, primarily found in the heart.
+Step 3: Determine which striated muscle is under voluntary control.
+Voluntary control means the muscle is consciously controlled by the nervous system.
+Skeletal muscle is under voluntary control, while cardiac muscle is involuntary.

-Step 4: Understand smooth muscle characteristics.
-Smooth muscle is non-striated and involuntary, found in walls of internal organs like the intestines and blood vessels.
+Step 4: Eliminate other options.
+Smooth muscle is non-striated and involuntary, and myoepithelial muscle is not a standard classification in this context.

-Step 5: Conclude that the muscle tissue which is both striated and under voluntary control is skeletal muscle.
+Step 5: Conclude that the muscle tissue that is both striated and under voluntary control is skeletal muscle.

 Watch next